lastweek/lastweek.github.io/docs/notes/linux/linux-rcu.md

 who actually run the registered callbacks from call_rcu/synchronize_rcu.

 Anyway this is conclusion for me, for now (Oct 24, 2021).
 I might look into the userspace impl later.
 Nonetheless the core of `synchronize_rcu()` is fairly simple: make sure a grace period has gone (e.g., all other CPUs have context switched).
 But a real efficient implementation is quite complicated, esp in Linux kernel.

+## After Thought

+Finished code reading.

+So it appears that for normal kernel code, use `call_rcu()` to register a callback is better than `synchronize_rcu()`.
+The former simply register the callback (e.g., free an object) and returns.
+The callback will be invoked once a grace period has expired.
+On the other hand, `synchronize_rcu()` is synchronize, it waits a grace period has actually passed.
+For most code, this is not necessary, as most code just want to do some cleanup code, as long as it is done.